mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 ## Step 4.
 Rejoice

 On my 256 gig disk, this ran at about 88 MiB/s, roughly 75% of the theoretical max for a 1 Gbps network.
-It took took only 48 minutes to complete.
+It took only 48 minutes to complete.

 ![image of the console after transfer completes]( ./complete.jpg )